FarFromLittle/Questline/README.md

 Player progression is stored in a table under the key supplied by *questId*.

-Additionaly, this table can be pre-populated with starter quests by assigning zero to an entry.
+Additionally, this table can be pre-populated with starter quests by assigning zero to an entry.

 ```lua
 local playerData = {